Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Fuel and supplies

 Goold Island is remote and isolated.
 Visitors should be well prepared and self-sufficient before setting off from the mainland.
 Fuel and supplies are available at Cardwell, Tully and Lucinda.
-For more information see the tourism information links below.
+For more information see the tourism information links.

 - There are currently no park alerts for this park.